Melasma Treatment Experts in Virginia Beach, VA

 Though some women can suffer from melasma for years due to their use of contraceptives, melasma usually subsides of its own accord after time, usually a few months.
 Dermatologists can treat melasma with topical depigmenting agents or other medications.
 Continued sun exposure, however, may render such treatments ineffective.

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Bebe Edmonds and Dr. Padman Menon, offering Melasma Treatment treatment to the residents of Virginia Beach, Virginia.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Bebe Edmonds, Dr. Andrew Villanueva and Dr. Diego Dasilva, offering Melasma treatment to the residents of Virginia Beach, Virginia.